-We recognise that some organisations may want to join as a group to deliver a grant activity.
+We recognise that some organisations may want to join as a consortium to deliver a grant activity.
 In these circumstances, you must appoint a lead organisation.

 Only the lead organisation can submit the application and enter into a grant agreement with the department.
-The application must identify all other members of the proposed group.
-The lead organisation must have the authority to submit an application on behalf of the group.
-The grant agreement will outline the lead organisation's obligations with regard to the group members.
+The application must identify all other members of the proposed consortium.
+The lead organisation must have the authority to apply on behalf of the consortium.
+The grant agreement will outline the lead organisation's obligations regarding the consortium members.

-The lead organisation must fulfil the eligibility requirements, but it is not a requirement of other members of the group.
+While the lead organisation must fulfil the eligibility requirements, this is not required of other members of the consortium.
 This is with the exception of those organisations deemed ineligible because they are included on the National Redress Scheme's website on the list of 'Institutions that have not joined or signified their intent to join the Scheme'.